 Even if you smoke marijuana once a month, your credibility could be negatively impacted if one of the above-mentioned people thinks that you smell like you have been smoking.
 That is because marijuana users have a very distinct smell on them and their clothes, and this smell can remain for a long period of time.
 Similarly, showing up high on marijuana in the courtroom can lead to the cancellation of your case and denial of your claim.

 Do not jeopardize your case.
-Consult with our skilled lawyers at the Koszdin, Fields, Sherry & Katz law firm.
-Call our offices at 818-812-5639 or (toll free) 800-747-3447 or complete this contact form for a free case evaluation.
+Consult with our skilled lawyers at the Koszdin, Fields & Sherry law firm.
+Call our offices at 818-812-5639 or 800-747-3447 or complete this contact form for a free case evaluation.